 The Government plans to set out its proposals on transferring the lending functions to another body in a consultation document, in due course.
-This reform is restricted to issues of governance; i.e. it is a machinery of Government change.
+This reform is restricted to issues of governance; i.e. it is a change in the machinery of Government.
 The proposals will have no impact on existing loans held by the Council or on the government's policy on Local Authority borrowing.

 It is likely that the Municipal Bond Agency, currently in the process of being set up, will be offering loans to local authorities in the near future.
 It is also hoped that the borrowing rates will be lower than those offered by the Public Works Loan Board (PWLB).
 The Council intends to make use of this new source of borrowing as and when appropriate.
+Given that borrowing can also be undertaken from other local authorities, generally at preferential rates, then should new borrowing be necessary consideration will be given to undertaking such borrowing direct from other local authorities.

-1.24 Leasing Arrangements
+1.23 Leasing Arrangements